 There is no direct benefit to you for being in this study.
 What we learn will help us develop text messages to send out to people with to encourage HIV care and treatment.
 The information will help people with HIV to live longer and healthier lives.

-Confidentiality:
+Respect for your Privacy:

 There will be one note taker sitting in the discussion room.
 We will also audio-record the group discussion.
 Audio files and notes will be saved to a password protected computer.
 We will never refer to people by name in the notes, and you do not have to use your real name during the discussion.
-Staff will keep information about you as private as possible.
+Data will be kept private to the extent allowed by law.
 There are limits to this privacy.
 For example, we will need to report some things to the proper authorities.
 These include:

 Child abuse